 The board's functions often include: budgeting, financing, planning, fundraising, setting policy, hiring and firing personnel, and handling public relations.
 The board can also pass bylaws (which later have to be confirmed by the members) and fill vacancies on the board that arise between Annual General Meetings of the Corporation.

 The directors can choose to appoint officers to fill various positions on the board, such as Chair, Secretary and Treasurer.
 The board can also choose to appoint people who are not directors as officers to perform certain duties for the corporation.
-Some powers of the board, such as changing bylaws and approving financial statements, cannot be delegated to officers.
+Some powers of the board, such as changing bylaws, appointing directors, filling vacancies on the board, establishing membership dues and approving financial statements, cannot be delegated to officers.

 When an organization applies to become a non-profit they list who the directors will be.
 These directors make up the first Board.
 They call an initial meeting and after that meet as needed.
 Directors must be given notice of any meeting and there must be a certain number of directors present for the Board to make decisions.